lbryio/lbry.com/content/news/52-day-in-shoes-venezuelan.md

 **The day starts**

-You get up early in the morning, you clean yourself, you say hi to your family, you take your breakfast and you go to work, you meet your work schedule, you go to the supermarket and get some food, you get home, share with your family, maybe watch TV news, and then you rest to get ready for another day of living.
+You get up early in the morning, you clean yourself, you say hi to your family, you take your breakfast, and you go to work, you meet your work schedule, you go to the supermarket and get some food, you get home, share with your family, maybe watch TV news, and then you rest to get ready for another day of living.

-I bet this sounds like the day of most of you, because that is the way it should be: You work to get bread to the table.
+I bet this sounds like the day of most of you because that is the way it should be: You work to get bread to the table.
 What could defer this short description of the day of an average worker in Venezuela?
 The answer might take your breath away.

 While it is true that here in Venezuela you have to comply with these general guidelines, the truth is that sometimes it is not that easy.